 US urges countries to buy arms from America, not from Russia, China

-A Trump administration official on Thursday urged countries not to buy military hardware from Russia and China, asserting that America's competitors were using arms sales as key tools to build their own influence around the world.
-Although the official did not name any country, Washington has in the past cautioned India that its decision to buy the long-range S-400 Triumf missile defense system from Russia will have serious implications on defense ties.
+A Trump administration official has urged countries not to buy military hardware from Russia and China, asserting that America's competitors were using arms sales as key tools to build their own influence around the world.
+Although the official did not name any country, Washington has in the past cautioned India that its decision to buy the long-range S-400 Triumf missile defence system from Russia will have serious implications on defence ties.

-India and Russia signed a USD 5 billion S-400 air defense system deal in October last after wide-ranging talks between Prime Minister Narendra Modi and Russian President Vladimir Putin.
-In a major policy speech, Assistant Secretary of State for Political-Military Affairs Clarke Cooper said that a partnership with America offers something a purchase from Russia or China never will: friendship.
+India and Russia signed a USD 5 billion S-400 air defence system deal in October last after wide-ranging talks between Prime Minister Narendra Modi and Russian President Vladimir Putin.
+In a major policy speech, Assistant Secretary of State for Political Military Affairs Clarke Cooper on Thursday said that a partnership with America offers something a purchase from Russia or China never will: friendship.

 "We have come a long way since the AK-47 became the ubiquitous symbol of Soviet-backed insurgencies from Southeast Asia to Africa.
 Today, Russia is working hard to foist variants of its S-400 air defence system around the world, while China is supplying everything from armoured personnel carriers to armed drones.
 "To quote another Latin phrase – caveat emptor! – Buyer, beware.
 We have seen countries around the world leap at the chance to obtain high-tech, low cost defensive capabilities only to see their significant investments crumble and rust in their hands," Cooper said.